Introduction

 Impact and Reunification

-The event also served as a powerful symbol of hope and freedom, inspiring other movements and revolutions across Eastern Europe.
-It marked a victory for democracy, human rights, and the eventual collapse of communist regimes.
+The event was also released as a symbol of hope and freedom for other movements as well as revolutions in Eastern Europe.
+It was regarded as a triumph of democracy, human rights and was a certain sign of the fates of the communist states.

 Conclusion